JMill/cposc2013/index.rst

 * twitter: `@imjmill <https://twitter.com/imjmill>`_
 * `LinkedIn <http://linkedin.com/in/jmill>`_

-This is an online guidebook for the talk entitled *have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pensylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturdat, October 19th, 2013.
+This is an online guidebook for the talk entitled *Have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pensylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturdat, October 19th, 2013.

 Talk description
 =======================

-*This presentation explores the motivations and means for authoring books with ""open"" copyright.
-The difference in gratis and libre philosophies will be briefly contrasted, as well as business models that can help support open book authors.
+*This presentation explores the motivations and means for authoring books with "open" copyright.
+The difference in gratis and libre philosophies will be briefly contrasted, as well as business models that can help support open book authors.*

-Using Shaw's learn-x-the-hard-way framework as a base, we will explore how Python, dexy, reStructuredText, LaTeX, and more come together to make a publication-ready technical book.
+*Using Shaw's learn-x-the-hard-way framework as a base, we will explore how Python, dexy, reStructuredText, LaTeX, and more come together to make a publication-ready technical book.
 Deployment options for HTML and PDF will be demonstrated.
 No prior experience required.*